On Handling Grief: Karl Wallenda

 a mistake, so when Rietta said When I fall,

-I want to be dead
+I want to be dead, it was prophetic.

 Two years later, in Omaha, she did, and she was.